paintedskies/bashscripts/README.md

-# bashscripts
+# Bash Scripts
 General Bash Scripts for Personal Use
 Currently Available Scripts
-aswitch : To toggle between HDMI and Device Audio Outputs
+aswitch: To toggle between HDMI and Device Audio Outputs